orpheus-db/implementation/README.md

 ```
 OrpheusDB provides the most basic implementation for user information, i.e. there is no password protection.
 However, this feature is subject to change in future version.

-The `init` command provides ways to load file into OrpheusDB (CVD), with the all records as the first version.
+The `init` command provides ways to load file into OrpheusDB (as a CVD), with the all records as its first version.
 To let OrpheusDB know what is the schema for this dataset, user can provide a sample schema file through option `-s`.
 In the current release, only `csv` file format is supported.
 In this example, `data.csv` file contains 3 attributes, namely `age`, `employee_id' and 'salary'.
 ```
 dh init data.csv dataset1 -s sample_schema.csv
 ```